 9.1 Archbishop Benson Church of England Primary School is committed to dealing with all complaints fairly and impartially, and to providing a high quality service to those who complain.
 We will not normally limit the contact complainants have with the school.
 However, we do not expect our school to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.

-We define unreasonable complainants as "those who, because of the frequency or nature of their contacts with the school, hinder our consideration of their or other people's complaints"
+We define unreasonable complainants as those who, because of the excessive frequency or nature of their contacts with the school,

+- hinder our consideration of their or other people's complaints - cause unacceptable disruption to the school as an organisation